LukasMarx/ai-food-blog/src/content/posts/Dim Sum.md

 recipeYield: "4"
 calories: 320
 recipeCuisine: "Chinese"
+recipeInstructions:
+  [
-recipeInstructions: ["In a large bowl, mix flour and salt.
+    "In a large bowl, mix flour and salt.
 Slowly add hot water while stirring with chopsticks until a dough forms.
 Knead the dough for 5-10 minutes until smooth.
 Cover and let rest for 30 minutes.", "In a medium bowl, mix together ground pork, shrimp, soy sauce, rice wine, sesame oil, cornstarch, ginger, garlic, green onions, and black pepper.", "Divide the dough into 4 pieces.
 Roll each piece into a long cylinder and cut into 10 pieces.
 Roll each piece into a small ball and then flatten with a rolling pin into a small circle.", "Place a spoonful of the filling in the center of each circle.
 Pinch the edges together to form a pouch, leaving the top open.", "Place the dim sum pouches in a steamer lined with parchment paper.
 Steam for 10-12 minutes until the dough is fully cooked and the filling is hot and juicy.", "Serve hot with soy sauce and chopped green onions.
-Enjoy!"]
+Enjoy!", ]
 ---

 Dim sum is a traditional Chinese cuisine that consists of small bite-sized dishes usually served in bamboo steamer baskets.
 They are perfect as an appetizer or a main dish, and they are often enjoyed with a cup of hot jasmine tea.
 The dish originated in the Cantonese region of China and has become popular all over the world.
 In this blog post, we will teach you how to cook a classic dim sum recipe that will delight your palate with every bite.